Duration : 10 Days

 What is included:

-- or 3 nights at The Pangolin Chobe Lodge
+- 3 nights’ full board at The Chobe Mobile camp/Pangolin Chobe Lodge

-- 3 nights onboard The Pangolin Voyager Houseboat
+- 3 nights’ full board accommodation on board the Pangolin Voyager Houseboat

-- 3 nights at The Pangolin Khwai Camp
+- 3 nights’ full board accommodation at the Pangolin Khwai Camp

 What is excluded: